IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

 > **Note:** For the above example, the link would be http://169.47.220.142:30180

 You can check the status of your deployment on Kubernetes UI.
-Run 'kubectl proxy' and go to URL 'http://127.0.0.1:8001/ui' to check when the WordPress container becomes ready.
+Run `kubectl proxy` and go to URL 'http://127.0.0.1:8001/ui' to check when the WordPress container becomes ready.

 ![Kubernetes Status Page](images/kube_ui.png)